NOTICE OF PRIVACY PRACTICES

 - Other public health activities

-Use and Disclosures of Protected health Information Requiring Your Written Authorization: Other uses and disclosures of medical information not covered by this notice or the laws that apply to us will only be made with your written authorization.
+Use and Disclosures of Protected Health Information Requiring Your Written Authorization: Other uses and disclosures of medical information not covered by this notice or the laws that apply to us will only be made with your written authorization.
 If you give us authorization to use or disclose medical information about you, you may revoke that authorization in writing at any time.
 If you revoke your authorization, we will thereafter no longer use of disclose medical information about you for the reasons covered by your written authorization.
-You understand that we are unable to take back ay disclosures we have already made with your authorization, and that we are required to retain your records of the care we have provided you.
+You understand that we are unable to take back any disclosures we have already made with your authorization, and that we are required to retain your records of the care we have provided you for a period of time dictated by law in our jurisdiction.

 Right to Paper Copy of this Notice.
 You have the right to a paper copy of this Notice at any time.
 Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy.
 To obtain a copy of the current notice, please request one in writing from the privacy Office at this practice.